- Duration: 22 Minutes

-You do not need any equipment for this routine, however, dumbbells (or resistance bands, or medicine ball, etc) are highly recommended in order to increase the toning benefit and the total calorie expenditure.
+You do not need any equipment for this routine, however, dumbbells (or resistance bands, or a medicine ball, etc.) are highly recommended in order to increase the toning benefit and the total calorie expenditure.
 You will also need access to an open wall in order to do the plyometric wall push ups.

 40 Second Active Intervals, 10 Seconds Rest in between each

 3 Rounds Through

 23 Minutes Total

 Boot camp workouts don’t have to be reserved for just the elite exercisers, and this routine proves that.
 You don’t necessarily have to beat up your body in order to get in a good workout.

 Doing routines like this one can either help you regain your fitness in a hurry, or help you burn off some extra calories & give you a bit of an extra metabolism boost on a day that might otherwise have been a “rest” day.
 Even if you are super fit, sometimes it’s a good idea to give yourself a breather from some of the other higher impact moves, and this light & easy video is a great way to do that.